tdwg/dwc/docs/rdf/index.md

 ### 2.3 Predicates (normative)

 Most property terms in the Darwin Core vocabulary can be used as predicates in triples to represent properties of subject resources.
-The full term IRI MUST be used, although with an appropriate namespace declaration, the namespace MAY be abbreviated ([Section 2.1.1](#211-namespace-abbreviations-used-in-xml-qualified-names-qnames-in-this-document-non-normative)).
+The full term IRI MUST be used, although with an appropriate namespace declaration the namespace MAY be abbreviated ([Section 2.1.1](#211-namespace-abbreviations-used-in-xml-qualified-names-qnames-in-this-document-non-normative)).
 RDF does not restrict the source of predicates, therefore Darwin Core terms MAY be mixed with terms from other vocabularies.
 This includes the important predicate `rdf:type` which is used to indicate the class of which the subject resource is an instance.
 There is no prohibition in RDF against repeating properties.

 #### 2.3.1 Declaring the type of the resource (non-normative)

 In RDF, a resource can be characterized by declaring that it is an instance of a class.
 Indicating that a resource is an instance of a class provides several benefits.
 It allows a consumer to narrow the results of a search by limiting the search to certain types of resources.
 It suggests to data providers what sorts of properties should be used to describe a resource.
 It allows consumers to anticipate what sorts of properties they might expect to be provided for that resource and allows developers to build applications that exploit those expectations.
 Because of these benefits, RDF provides several built-in mechanisms for asserting class membership, most notably the [`rdf:type` property](http://www.w3.org/TR/rdf-schema/#ch_type), which is used to state that a resource is an instance of a class.
 There is nothing that prohibits assigning more than one `rdf:type` property to a resource.
-In fact, there can be a benefit in describing a resource as a member of both a class which has specific meaning within a narrow community and a more well-known class which has a broader meaning and is therefore more likely to be understood by generic clients.
+In fact, there can be a benefit in describing a resource as a member of both a class that has specific meaning within a narrow community and a more well-known class that has a broader meaning and is therefore more likely to be understood by generic clients.
 For instance, a resource can be typed as both a `dwc:PreservedSpecimen` and a `dcmitype:PhysicalObject`.

 ##### 2.3.1.1 rdf:type statement (normative)